-The Deputy Head Pastoral is responsible for:
+The Deputy Head People (Senior School) or Deputy Head Pastoral (Junior School) is responsible for:

-- Ensuring that the relevant Assistant Head and school Nurses/ counselling team appropriately support pupils who are unable to attend school because of medical needs. - · Actively monitoring pupil progress and reintegration into school. - Make reasonable adjustments for the needs of the pupil on returning to the school. - Supplying pupils' education providers with information about the child's capabilities, progress and outcomes. - Liaising with the Headmistress, education providers and parents to determine pupils' programmes of study whilst they are absent from school. - Keeping pupils informed about school events and encouraging communication with their peers. - Providing a link between pupils and their parents, and the LA, where applicable.
+- Ensuring that the relevant Assistant Head and school Nurses / counselling team appropriately support pupils who are unable to attend school because of medical needs. - Actively monitoring pupil progress and reintegration into school. - Make reasonable adjustments for the needs of the pupil on returning to the school. - Supplying pupils' education providers with information about the child's capabilities, progress and outcomes. - Liaising with education providers and parents to determine pupils' programmes of study whilst they are absent from school. - Keeping pupils informed about school events and encouraging communication with their peers. - Providing a link between pupils and their parents, and the LA, where applicable.